 Fraud can significantly impact any person or business.
-It is important to stay informed about ongoing fraud scams in order to better protect yourself against becoming a victim.
+It is important to stay informed about current and emerging fraud scams in order to better protect yourself from becoming a victim.
 Debit card and credit card fraud is becoming more common.
-The Halton Regional Police Service has developed the following tips and recommendation:
+In this regard, the Halton Regional Police Service (HRPS) is pleased to following tips and recommendations:

 I'm a victim of debit card fraud or credit card fraud.
 What should I do?